KLM: Joint venture with Northwest Airlines

-Air France–KLM merger
+2000s: Air France-KLM merger

-On 30 September 2003, Air France and KLM agreed to a merger plan in which Air France and KLM would become subsidiaries of a holding company called Air France–KLM.
+On 30 September 2003 Air France and KLM agreed to a merger plan in which Air France and KLM would become subsidiaries of a holding company called Air France-KLM.
 Both airlines would retain their own brands; both Charles de Gaulle Airport and Amsterdam Airport Schiphol would become key hubs.
-In February 2004, the European Commission and United States Department of Justice approved the proposed merger of the airlines.
-In April 2004, an exchange offer in which KLM shareholders exchanged their KLM shares for Air France shares took place.
-Since 5 May 2004, Air France–KLM has been listed on the Euronext exchanges in Paris, Amsterdam and New York.
-In September 2004, the merger was completed by creation of the Air France–KLM holding company.
+In February 2004 the European Commission and United States Department of Justice approved the proposed merger of the airlines.
+In April 2004 an exchange offer in which KLM shareholders exchanged their KLM shares for Air France shares took place.
+Since 5 May 2004 Air France-KLM has been listed on the Euronext exchanges in Paris, Amsterdam and New York.
+In September 2004, the merger was completed by creation of the Air France-KLM holding company.
 The merger resulted in the world's largest airline group and should have led to an estimated annual cost-saving of between €400 million and €500 million.

 It did not appear that KLM's longstanding joint venture with Northwest Airlines—which merged with Delta Air Lines in 2008—was affected by the merger with Air France.
 KLM and Northwest joined the SkyTeam alliance in September 2004.
 Also in 2004, senior management came under fire for providing itself with controversial bonuses after the merger with Air France, while 4,500 jobs were lost at KLM.
 After external pressure, management gave up on these bonuses.

-In March 2007, KLM started to use the Amadeus reservation system, along with partner Kenya Airways.
+In March 2007 KLM started to use the Amadeus CRS reservation system, along with partner Kenya Airways.
 After 10 years as president of the airline, Leo van Wijk resigned from his position and was succeeded by Peter Hartman.